Chrissy Teigen Sizzles In Short Pink Dress Alongside John Legend

 A plush looking couch with an assortment of decorative pillows was visible behind the couple and additional modern-style furniture pieces were situated in the distance.

 In the caption of her post, Teigen acknowledged her stylist, Monica Rose.
-She also tagged her hair stylist, Irinel de León as well as her makeup artist Kristine Studden.
+She also tagged hairstylist Irinel de León, as well as her makeup artist, Kristine Studden.

-Teigen limited the comments on this particular post as she has been doing a lot lately.
-With this feature, only people who follow Teigen are able to comment.
-This was likely done due to the many negative comments Teigen has been receiving on social media lately.
+Teigen limited the comments on this particular post, as she has done recently.
+With this feature, only people who follow her are able to comment.
+This was likely done due to the many negative comments she has been receiving on social media lately.

 While the comments on this particular post were very scarce, they were all quite positive.
-Teigen has made it very clear that she won’t be tolerating bullying or negativity on her social media pages.
+Teigen has made it very clear that she won’t tolerate bullying or negativity on her social media pages.

 “Yassss.
 Both your outfits!!” remarked one fan.